 Jantar Mantar – Jaipur

-Jaipur’s Jantar Mantar is covered on the Jaipur composite ticket that gives you access to Amber Fort, Nahagarh Fort, the Albert Hall Government Museum, Jantar Mantar, the Hawa Mahal and gardens and its valid for two days.
-The cost in 2016 is 400 INR per foreign tourist.
+Jaipur’s Jantar Mantar is covered on the Jaipur composite ticket that gives you access to Amber Fort, Nahagarh Fort, the Albert Hall Government Museum, Jantar Mantar, the Hawa Mahal and gardens, and it’s valid for two days.
+The composite ticket cost is 1000 INR per foreign tourist.

-We’ve visited Jantar Mantars in Delhi (awful) and Ujjain, which as a city was awful, but the Jantar Mantar was quaint and still actually in use.
+We’ve visited Jantar Mantars in Delhi (awful) and Ujjain, which as a city was not great, but the Jantar Mantar was quaint and still actually in use.
 Here in Jaipur, the Jantar Mantar is superb.

-The park is clean and there is pretty good signage and descriptions about what each of the instruments were used for.
+The park is clean and there is pretty good signage with descriptions about what each of the instruments was used for.

 A Jantar Mantar is a collection of astronomy instruments.
 Five Jantar Mantars were built by Maharaja Jai Singh II of Jaipur from 1723 onwards.
 The purpose of the various instruments is to predict the times and movements of the sun, moon and planets.
 They’re located in Delhi, Ujjain, Jaipur, Mathura and Varanasi.